abroroo/til/Javascript/Javascript Runtime.md

      <img src="https://www.freecodecamp.org/news/content/images/2024/01/JS_runtime_5.png" width="400" height="250" />

-2. Then, when the call stack is empty, the callback queue gets passed to the call stack so that it can be executed and this happens by something called the Event Loop.
+2. Then, when the call stack is empty, the callback queue gets passed to the call stack so that it can be executed and this happens by something called the __Event Loop__.

    <img src="https://www.freecodecamp.org/news/content/images/2024/01/JS_runtime_7.png" width="400" height="250" />

     So, in short, the event loop takes callback functions from the callback queue and puts it into the call stack, so that it can be executed.

+__Event Loop__ is itself another topic to read on, there is additional process you might wanna learn:

+* __Garbage Collection:__ reclaims any unused memory so your code doesn't get bogged down with clutter.
+* __WebAssembly:__ This is like inviting a friend who speaks a different language (like C++ or Rust) to the JavaScript playground.
+It lets you run code written in other languages alongside your JavaScript, making things even more powerful and versatile.